huberf/TodoistToNomie/README.md

 # Todoist to Nomie
+*This is a work in progress but is functional*

-This Python service couples with [IFTTT](http://ifttt.com/) to allow one to sync tasks finished on Todoist with Nomie Pro via its API.
+This Python service couples with the [Tjjasdjflakj

 ## Setup
 * This service needs two things: a Todoist developer app key with your user